pjungwir/pg-temporal-talk-2020/slides.md

 Note:

-- Suppose we have some leftovers below the target range.
+- Suppose we have some leftovers before the target range.
   - We extract the current tuple from its slot.
   - We copy it into `leftoverTuple1` as a "minimal tuple" which means we can manipulate its Datums in memory.
   - Then we set the Datum for the `valid_at` column.
   - Then we insert the tuple into the table.
+- Similar code handles leftovers after the target range.

+- To be honest, I wasn't totally happy with all this.
+  - It felt too specific for being in this modify table node, like I was mixing widely different levels of abstraction.
+    - Nothing else in there references specific types, for instance.
+    - I had to add several `#include` statements to the top to give myself access to the functions I needed.

+- It was fun to learn about executor nodes, but maybe it's the wrong approach.